-- B. The Commission shall exercise planning and oversight functions. - C. Subject to available funding, the Department of Emergency Management may provide administrative support and exercise the enforcement authority necessary for the effective implementation of the provisions of this Ordinance. - D. TERC and Advisory Body members may receive prepaid or reimbursed payment for travel and out-of-pocket expenses incurred in relation to specific Commission approved activities provided such prepayment or reimbursement is not otherwise payable or reimbursable from funds of the agency at which such member is employed.
-Subject to funding, the TERC may pay for other pre-approved Standing Rock Sioux Tribe agencies training travel requests. - E. This section constitutes a delegation of the authority of the Chief Executive Officer to designate facilities that must comply with the reporting requirements of this Ordinance and to implement the requirements of this Ordinance and EPCRA to the TERC, for all land within the exterior boundaries of the Standing Rock Indian Reservation. - The TERC shall adopt its own rules of order.
-Such rules shall address the requirements contained in the provisions of this Ordinance, including but not limited to: - 1.
-The adoption of rules, policies, procedures and guidelines and provision for the modification, suspension and repeal of such rules and policies.
-The authority to adopt rules, policies, procedures and guidelines includes a duty to: - a.
-Appoint a Coordinator for Information.
-The EPCRA Coordinator will serve as the coordinator of information unless the TERC takes formal action to appoint another person; and - b.
-Establish procedures for receiving and processing public information and requests. - 2.
+- j.
+Standing Rock Sioux Tribal members with professional experience in the areas of medicine, law enforcement, firefighting, civil defense, first aid, health, environmental protection and hospital administration, as may be available to serve on the TERC. - B. The Commission shall exercise planning and oversight functions. - C. Subject to available funding, the Department of Emergency Management may provide administrative support and exercise the enforcement authority necessary for the effective implementation of the provisions of this Ordinance. - D. TERC and Advisory Body members may receive prepaid or reimbursed payment for travel and out-of-pocket expenses incurred in relation to specific Commission approved activities provided such prepayment or reimbursement is not otherwise payable or reimbursable from funds of the agency at which such member is employed.
+Subject to funding, the TERC may pay for other pre-approved Standing Rock Sioux Tribe agencies training travel requests. - E. This section constitutes a delegation of the authority of the Chief Executive Officer to designate facilities that must comply with the reporting requirements of this Ordinance and to implement the requirements of this Ordinance and EPCRA to the TERC, for all land within the exterior boundaries of the Standing Rock Indian Reservation. - F. The TERC shall adopt its own rules of order.
+Such rules shall address the requirements contained in the provisions of this Ordinance, including but not limited to: - The adoption of rules, policies, procedures and guidelines and provision for the modification, suspension and repeal of such rules and policies.
+The authority to adopt rules, policies, procedures and guidelines includes a duty to: - Appoint a Coordinator for Information.
+The EPCRA Coordinator will serve as the coordinator of information unless the TERC takes formal action to appoint another person; and - Establish procedures for receiving and processing public information and requests. - 2.
 Provide for-the establishment of meeting places and times as often as necessary to implement EPCRA and the provisions of this Ordinance. - 3.
-Establish and maintain a repository for information submitted pursuant to this ordinance, and provide public notice regarding the location where information obtained pursuant to this ordinance is maintained, and the hours, consistent with normal working hours, during which such information shall be available. - 4.
-Establish committees of TERC members, as deemed necessary.
+Establish and maintain a repository for information submitted pursuant to this ordinance, and provide public notice regarding the location where information obtained pursuant to this ordinance is maintained, and the hours, consistent with normal working hours, during which such information shall be available.